 Step 2: Complete TSO Training

-- Consider completing a training program in x-ray technology.
-Working in a security position at an airport can involve use of x-rays, so completing an x-ray technology training program or course may be beneficial to have on a resume.
-In training courses like these, students learn about x-ray safety, protection and production.
+Additionally, trainees may want to consider completing a training program in x-ray technology.
+Working in a security position at an airport can involve the use of x-rays, so completing an x-ray technology training program or course may be beneficial to have on a resume.
+In training courses like these, students learn about x-ray safety, protection, and production.
 A comprehensive test must also be completed in courses like these.

 Step 3: Earn Certification